ABDewanusa/receipt-log/BUILD_CONTRACT.md

 - “Future-proof” abstractions

 Ship Criteria:
-A user can send a receipt and export CSV in under 2 minutes.
+A user can send a receipt and view it on the web or export CSV in under 2 minutes.